You are viewing the global institutional website

 It is addressed to cultural institutions, curators, artists, researchers, philanthropic partners and territorial collaborators interested in understanding the curatorial logic that will guide future programming.

-Methodological note: curatorial projects, exhibitions, residencies, workshops and publications will be progressively documented when each node enters implementation, with information on participants, context, methodology, credits, alliances and verifiable outcomes.
+Methodological note: curatorial projects, exhibitions, residencies, workshops and publications will be progressively documented when each chapter enters implementation, with information on participants, context, methodology, credits, alliances and verifiable outcomes.

 Premise